 - Researching in parasitology at the Univ of Colorado while volunteering in the ER

 - Studying in the special masters postbac program at Georgetown

 - Working at an AIDS hospice in Houston

 - Volunteering at a health clinic in Spain

 - Coordinating a literacy program in low-income areas of New York City

-- Performing clinical research on breast cancer at UCSF
+- Investigating breast cancer in clinical research at UCSF

 - Pursuing Gates, Rhodes, Marshall, Fulbright, P55, Labouisse, ReachOut and Princeton In fellowships